A core specialism of Cornerstone Barristers is our work acting for and against local authorities. More than 300 local authorities instruct us.

 A number of our barristers have worked in local government departments prior to joining the Bar, giving us an in-depth understanding of the needs and challenges facing local government.
 We understand the constraints within which the public sector works, and take a practical and pragmatic approach to our work.

-Excellent strength in depth in most, if not all, areas of local government and public sector law.Legal 500 (2022)
+Excellent strength and depth in most, if not all, areas of local government and public sector law.Legal 500 (2022)

 - Cornerstone Barristers shortlisted in the Legal 500 Bar Awards 202206 Jul 2022